vijayg10/testing-sdk-scheme-adapter/scheme-adapter-and-wso2-api-gateway/doc.md

 You need to get CA certificate, server certificate and server private key to configure in our scheme adapter.

+If you want to try this on an aws EC2 instance and with letsencrypt certificate, please follow this [link](aws_deployment.md).

 ## Setting up Scheme Adapter with Mojaloop Simulator

 Please download the Mojaloop Simulator repo